Melanie Gillman: Teaching

+Publications

 Gillman's first graphic novel Smbitten – about lesbians, swing-dancing, fancy hats, and vampires – was produced as part of their Masters thesis at the Center for Cartoon Studies.

 In 2012 they began As the Crow Flies, a webcomic about a 13-year-old African American queer girl who finds herself at an all-white Christian backpacking camp.
 The first volume of As the Crow Flies was funded through Kickstarter.
 The Amelia Bloomer Project named it as one of their 2019 top 10 books for readers from birth to age 18.
 As the Crow Flies received the Stonewall Book Award Honor in 2018, was also nominated for the "Best Digital/Webcomic" Eisner Award in 2014 and the "Outstanding Comic" Ignatz Award in 2016.
 The Society of Illustrators awarded Gillman a gold medal for it.